jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 7. Enter a valid value in each field and click the update profile button.
-Verify that the form submits, the data inputted is updated in the user and user profile databases and the page reloads.
+Verify that the form submits, the data inputted is updated in the database and the page reloads.
 The user's details should also be updated in their stripe account and a toast should appear informing the user that their profile has been successfully updated.

     - Outcome: Pass